 Building an email list of potential customers is one of the key tasks of an email marketer in email marketing.
 But how do we grow our mailing list?
 What are the strategies for building a mailing list?

-Well, there are tons of ways from which you can grow your email list with your website.
+Well, there are tons of ways in which you can grow your email list with your website.
 For example:

 - Collect emails by creating a sign-up form using MailChimp and WPForms and embed it on your website.